 Spinnaker can help take a step further here by integrating with Kayenta, a tool developed by Netflix to support fast and safe delivery.
 Its “Automatic Canary Analysis” (ACA) feature essentially takes infrastructure and application metrics from a (configurable) set of sources on one hand, and a pre-defined set of quality criteria in order to automatically make a roll out or rollback decision for a particular canary.

 It’s also possible to define under which criteria a manual decision should be made based on how the canary scored.
 For example, we can configure that a score between 0 and 70 means the canary has failed and is automatically rolled back (all traffic directed to the previous software version again).
 Between 70 and 85 it’s doubtful and requires manual intervention.
 Between 85 and 100 the canary gets rolled out automatically (all traffic will eventually get redirected to the new version, according to the chosen deployment strategy).

-For more technical details on using ACA, check out this whitepaper from Armory.
 For details on the rationale behind the tool and the decision computation algorithm see Netflix’s blog post introducing Kayenta.

 Netflix’s blog says that “having detailed insight into why a canary release failed is crucial in building confidence in the system”.
 We would add to that “and enabling low risk team experimentation”.

 A day in the life of a TAM